-Adds Value to Home
+Pro: Adds Value to Home

-Little to No Maintenance
+Pro: Requires Little Maintenance

 Many homeowners appreciate not having to do any maintenance for tile flooring.
 If you live a busy lifestyle, you may be more inclined to pick a home flooring option that doesn’t require much maintenance.
 Other than the occasional mopping, tile flooring doesn’t require maintenance.
 In contrast, hardwood floors require screening or refinishing by a reputable hardwood flooring contractor when they get scratched or faded.

-Stain and Water Resistant
+Pro: Stain and Water Resistant

 or bathrooms is a wise choice.
 It’s not uncommon for people to spill things while preparing meals in the kitchen.
 Likewise, water spillage on the floor is common when people take baths or showers.
 For these reasons, installing a stain and water-resistant tile floor makes sense.